 Puppies

 Before purchasing a puppy from a breeder, make sure you are working with a reputable breeder.
-You do not want to purchase a Double Dapple Dachshund puppy as these dogs have more health problems.
-Breeders that interbreed Dapples are considered unethical.
+You do not want to purchase a Double Dapple Dachshund puppy, as these dogs have more health problems.
+Breeders who interbreed Dapples are considered unethical.

 Dapple Dachshunds and Children

 You should also closely supervise any children when they are around a dog.
-The dog’s back could easily be injured by a child mishandling them.
+The dog’s back could easily be injured by a child mishandling it.

 Colors